andybalham/blog-source-code/blog-posts/easy-lambda-custom-metrics-part-1.md

 The Lambda function behind the mock API has a set of environment variables that allow us to configure the response time and the error rate.
 This will enable us to get some more interesting metrics when we test.

 The first question we need to answer is what information do we want.
-In this case, we want to be able to graph the average duration of the HTTP calls and the total number of HTTP errors.
-To do this we need two metrics, the response time and whether an error occurred.
+In this case, we want to be able to graph the average duration of the HTTP calls.
+To do this we need just one metric, the response time.

 ## Instrumenting our example